sohailkhan-project/lazyleecher/README.md

 ## Credits 📍

 [@TheKneesocks](https://t.me/TheKneesocks)
-for creating this repo
+created this repo

 [@request_ayush](https://t.me/request_ayush)
-for adding support for heroku (which was allredy working on heroku, but there was no docs for heroku deployment)
+added docker file and app json so that it will work one heroku

 ## Points To Be Noted